-- a.
-If the field monitor or referee witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped, and the player will be ejected from the game.
+- a) If the field monitor or referee witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
 The decision is made at the referee's discretion.
 No appeals will be considered.
-FOUL PLAY WILL NOT BE TOLERATED! - b.
-Offensive or confrontational language is illegal.
+FOUL PLAY WILL NOT BE TOLERATED! - b) Offensive or confrontational language is illegal.
 Officials have the right to determine offensive language.
 If offensive or confrontational language occurs, the referee will give one warning.
-If it continues, the player or players will be ejected from the game. - c.
-Players may not physically or verbally abuse any opponent, coach or official. - d.
-Ball carriers MUST make an effort to avoid defenders with an established position. - e.
-Defenders are not allowed to run through the ball carrier when pulling flags. - f.
-Fans must also adhere to good sportsmanship, as well: - i.
-Yell to cheer on your players, not to harass officials or the teams. - g.
-Keep comments clean and profanity free. - h.
-Compliment ALL players, not just one child or team. - i.
-Fans are required to keep fields safe and kid friendly:

-- j.
-Keep younger kids and equipment (such as coolers, chairs and tents) a minimum of 10 yards off the field and end zone area. - k.
-Stay in the end zone area, not between fields.
+If it continues, the player or players will be ejected from the game. - c) Players, Coaches or Fans may not physically or verbally abuse players, coaches, fans, or officials. - d) Ball carriers MUST make an effort to avoid defenders with an established position. - e) Defenders are not allowed to run through the ball carrier when pulling flags. - f) Fans must also adhere to good sportsmanship, as well: - i) Yell to cheer on your players, not to harass officials or other teams. - ii) Keep comments clean and profanity free. - iii) Compliment ALL players, not just one child or team. - iv) Fans are required to keep fields safe and kids friendly: Keep younger kids and equipment such as coolers, chairs and tents a minimum of 5 yards off the field sidelines and end zone area. - g) Only Head coach (designated by lanyard) can talk to referee for Rules clarification.
+If anyone other than the designated head coach questions a call during the game he may be warned and ejected for a 2nd offense by referee.
+A warning includes a 10 yard penalty.
+Head coaches must be respectful when talking to referee officials.
+Head coaches violating the sportsmanship policy can be warned and ejected.

-XVII.
+17) XVII.
 Penalties

-a.
-General
+I. General

-- i.
-The referee will call all penalties. - ii.
-Referees determine incidental contact that may result from normal run of play. - iii.
-All penalties will be assessed from the line of scrimmage, except as noted (spot fouls). - iv.
+- 1. The referee will call all penalties. - Referees determine incidental contact that may result from normal run of play.
+All penalties will be assessed from the line of scrimmage, except as noted. (spot fouls) - 4.
 Only the head coach may ask the referee questions about rule clarification and interpretations.
-Players may not question judgement calls. - v.
-Games may not end on a defensive penalty, unless offense declines the penalty. - vi.
+Plavers may not question judgment calls.
+Penalty is unsportsmanlike action (see below) - 5.
+Games may not end on a defensive penalty, unless the offense declines it.6.
 Penalties are assessed live ball then dead ball.
-Live ball penalties must be assessed before play is considered complete. - vii.
-Penalties will be assessed half the distance to the goal yardage when the penalty yardage is more than half the distance to the goal. - viii.
-If there is a penalty within 5 yards of scoring the referee has the right to award the touchdown.
+Live ball penalties must be assessed before play is considered complete. - 7.
+Penalties will be assessed half the distance to the goal yardage when the penalty yardage is more than half the distance to the goal.

+II.
 Spot Fouls

-Defensive Pass Interference Automatic First Down Holding +5 yards and Automatic First Down Stripping +10 yards and Automatic First Down Defensive Unnecessary Roughness +10 yards and Automatic First Down Screening and Blocking -5 yards and Loss of Down Charging -10 yards and Loss of Down Flag Guarding -10 yards and Loss of Down Offensive unnecessary roughness -10 yards and Loss of Down
+• Defensive Pass Interference Automatic First Down • Holding + 5 yards & Automatic First Down • Stripping + 10 yards & Automatic First Down • Defensive Unnecessary Roughness + 10 yards & Automatic First Down • Screening, Blocking or Running with the Ball Carrier 5 yards & Loss of Down • Charging 10 yards & Loss of Down • Flag Guarding 10 yards & Loss of Down • Offensive Unnecessary Roughness 10 yards & Loss of Down

+III.
 Defensive Penalties